Assessment types

 It is recommended that you create a simple thesis statement before you begin writing to help create a roadmap for your work.
 As you construct your work, you should revise and refine it as necessary.

-Example thesis statement
+Simple thesis statement example

 Ultimately, artificial intelligence will benefit humankind; however, precautions should be taken to mitigate potential harm.
 This can be accomplished in several ways, including government regulations for the ethical collection and use of data, increased education for the public on the use of AI, and investment in job protection for our future workforce.